DefiFundr-Labs/defifundr_web_app/README.md

 ### Pull Request Guidelines

-- Always compare your pull request against the `develop` branch, NOT `main`
+- Always compare your pull request against the `main` branch.
-- Ensure your branch is up to date with the `develop` branch before creating a pull request
+- Ensure your branch is up to date with the `main` branch before creating a pull request

 ## ESLint Configuration